GPyTorch: Blackbox Matrix-Matrix Gaussian Process Inference with GPU Acceleration

 \end{lemma} \begin{theorem}[Convergence of pivoted Cholesky-preconditioned CG] Let $\K_{\X\X} \in \reals^{n \times n}$ be a $n \times n$ univariate RBF kernel, and let $\L_k \L_k^\top$ be its rank $k$ pivoted Cholesky decomposition.
 Assume we are using preconditioned CG to solve the system $\trainK^{-1} \y = (\K_{\X\X} + \sigma^2 \I)^{-1} \y$ with preconditioner $\trainP = (\L_k \L_k^\top + \sigma^2 \I)$.
 Let $\bu_p$ be the $p^\textrm{th}$ solution of CG, and let $\bu^{*} = \trainK^{-1} \y$ be the exact solution.
 Then there exists some $b > 0$ such that:

 \end{theorem} \autoref{thm:cg_convergence_rbf} implies that we should expect the convergence of conjugate gradients to improve \emph{exponentially} with the rank of the pivoted Cholesky decomposition used for RBF kernels.
 In our experiments we observe significantly improved convergence for other kernels as well (\autoref{sec:results}).
 Furthermore, we can leverage \autoref{thm:condition_number} and existing theory from \cite{ubaru2017fast} to argue that preconditioning improves our log determinant estimate.
 In particular, we restate Theorem 4.1 of \citet{ubaru2017fast} here: \begin{theorem}[Theorem 4.1 of \citet{ubaru2017fast}] Let $\K_{\X\X} \in \reals^{n \times n}$, and let $\L_k \L_k^\top$ be its rank $k$ pivoted Cholesky decomposition.
-Suppose we run $p \geq \frac{1}{4} \sqrt{ \kappa \left( \trainP_{k}^{-1}\trainK \right) } \log \frac{D}{\epsilon}$ iterations of \mcgacro{}, where $D$ is a term involving this same condition number that vanishes as $k \to n$ (see \cite{ubaru2017fast}), and we use $t \geq \frac{24}{\epsilon^{2}}\log(2/\delta)$ vectors $\bz_{i}$ for the solves.
-Let $\Gamma$ be the log determinant estimate from \eqref{eq:slq}.
+Suppose we run $p \geq \frac{1}{4} \sqrt{ \kappa \left( \trainP_{k}^{-1}\trainK \right) } \log \frac{D}{\epsilon}$ iterations of \mcgacro{}, where $D$ is a term involving this same condition number that vanishes as $k \to n$ (see \cite{ubaru2017fast}), and we use $t \geq \frac{32}{\epsilon^{2}}\log(2/\delta)$ vectors $\bz_{i}$ for the solves.\footnote{ Our constant of $32/\epsilon^2$ differs from the $24/\epsilon^2$ constant used by \citet{ubaru2017fast}.
+This is because we use Gaussian random probe vectors for $\bz_i$, whereas \citeauthor{ubaru2017fast} use Rademacher probe vectors.
+See \citep[][Table~1]{avron2011randomized} for more details on this constant. } Let $\Gamma$ be the log determinant estimate from \eqref{eq:slq}.
 Then: